microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/retentionsetting.md

 ---
 title: "retentionSetting resource type"
-description: "Details of all the retention settings for the policy"
+description: "Details of all the retention settings for the Protection Policy"
 author: "tushar20, manikantsinghms"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"